 In the days after Richard Papen sets foot at Hampden College, he is aimless, unsteady, a poorly made bow, suffering a deep pang of loneliness and dejection.
 But then all of a sudden, at the center of it all, in a pocket of stillness within the seething nest of his life, was them.
 A clique of rich and sophisticated classic majors who drift about with their heads full of myths, always at least half-lost in some ancient story, and who worship at the shrine of their highly eccentric professor, Julian Morrow.
 The closeness between them was palpable, and something about that struck Richard with a deep allure.
 They weren’t exactly unfriendly with the rest of the world; they were just friendlier with each other, and Richard spared no efforts in impressing on them that he could fit in as well.
-Richard changed everything, even the fabric of himself—adorning, embroidering, essentially reinventing the less glamorous aspects of his life.
+To that end, Richard changed everything, even the fabric of himself—adorning, embroidering, essentially reinventing the less glamorous aspects of his life.
 In those days, he was almost like a ghost interposing himself between lovers to feel what it was to be alive.
 (That so much death would dog his heels soon afterwards is a brutal irony.)

 As in any group, there is tension, of course, but it never grew very heated between them.
 Neither did it ever quite abate.
 It was the tension of minds meeting, of differing interests, not the tension of a world about to become terribly complicated, ending in tragedy, six souls forfeit.
 A world where murder and lies and treachery were nothing but a currency they used to pay for the rest of their lives.